+

 This is why the plan section is critical for a coaching website conversion.

 A plan section must not have more than four steps, ideally only three.
 Research showed that three steps convert the best.
-The conversion rate drops significantly for a five steps plan than three steps.
+The conversion rate drops significantly for a five-step plan compared to a three-step plan.

 CrossFit-Plan